-At the time you filed your I-485 application, you should have also filed for Advance Parole (AP) (on Form I-131) and for Employment Authorization (EAD) (on Form I-765).
-If you did not file these forms, you must file these applications as soon as possible.
+At the time you filed your I-485 application, you should have also filed for Advance Parole (AP) (on USCIS Form I-131) and for Employment Authorization (EAD) (on USCIS Form I-765).
+If you did not file these forms, you must do so as soon as possible.

 See Maintaining Legal H-1B Status While Waiting for a Green Card for more detail.

 Although losing your job can have serious consequences for your immigration status, U.S. law, and in particular AC21, provides several avenues for maintaining your status and continuing with your green card processing.
 However, the complexities of these laws make it potentially difficult for you to take advantage of their provisions.
 It is highly recommended that you consult with an immigration attorney about your options.